 Nearly half of the fat on this salad comes from the dressing.
 To nix a fair portion of the fat from this order, ask for the dressing on the side and then dip your fork in it before you load it up with lettuce and protein.
 (A strategy dubbed the ‘Fork Dip’ method.)
 This way, you get a little taste of the creamy stuff you crave without going overboard.
-For even more ways to shave off unnecessary calories and fat from your restaurant order, check out these 35 Tips for Being Healthy at Restaurants.
+For even more ways to shave off unnecessary calories and fat from your restaurant order, check out these tips for eating healthy at restaurants.

 Romano’s Macaroni Grill Parmesan Crusted Chicken Salad

 1,080 calories, 48 g fat, 9 g saturated fat, 910 mg sodium, 100 g carbs, 7 g fiber, 16 g sugar, 64 g protein

 While Romano’s has been making an effort to improve the nutrition content of their menu offerings in recent years, there are still covert diet bombs such as this one that still lingers on the listings.
 This salad—which has as many calories as two Big Macs and more fat-laden than four orders of Mickey D. fries—should be one that’s one everyone’s “Do Not Eat” list, regardless of if they’re trying to lose 10 pounds or not.